Seepeeyan: Reception

 The role played by Roy was reviewed as a borrowed idea from Tess of the d'Urbervilles by Thomas Hardy as her character gets seduced and deceived by the male lead played by Kanwaljit Singh.
 Filmzack wrote: "Her role, somehow reminds us of Tess of the d'Urbervilles by Thomas Hardy, whose innocence is ripped apart by the debauched manhood."

 Roy gained mixed review for her performance.
-She was adulated for her gaze but criticised as well for her whimpering performance in some of the sequences especially when Kalyani learns her mother has passed away.
+She was adulated for her gaze but criticised as well for her whimpering performance in some of the sequences especially when Kalyani learns her mother has died.

 Om Puri was applauded for his role in the film.
 Filmzack wrote: "It's a real hard thing to find out a single rift in his performance and this time also, there is no exception."